 Bills

-Bills from 2005 to present, can be searched on the Government of South Australia website.
+Bills can be searched on the Government of South Australia website 2005 to present

 The State Library maintains a set of Acts, Bills, Explanatory Memoranda, Legislative Instruments and Statutory Rules of the Australian Parliament.
 Options for accessing these publications in the Library and online are outlined below.

-The Federal Register of Legislation is the authorised whole-of-government website for accessing Commonwealth legislation and related documents, and contains both current legislation and historical, dating back to 1901.
+The Federal Register of Legislation is the authorised whole-of-government website for accessing Commonwealth legislation and regulations.
+Current and historical legislation, dating back to 1901, can be accessed on the Register, as well as all in-force, and some historical regulations.

-Developed by UTS and UNSW Faculties of Law, the legal databases, Austlii contains legislation and caselaw for the Commonwealth of Australia (and all States and Territories).
+The legal databases, Austlii also contains legislation, regulations and case law for the Commonwealth of Australia (and all States and Territories).

 Bills